ms609/TreeDist/cran-comments.md

 There were two NOTEs:
 > Maintainer: 'Martin R. Smith <martin.smith@durham.ac.uk>'
->
-> New submission

-This is a new submission.

 > Suggests or Enhances not in mainstream repositories:
 >   TreeDistData